 The basic strokes are the building blocks for all manuscript and cursive letters; you might say they are the “DNA” of letterforms.
 When we write a letter, we actually write a series of strokes that, when combined, represent a letter.
 Some letters are formed with a single stroke, while others require several strokes.

 Illegible letters can always be traced back to the incorrect formation of one or more basic strokes.
 This is why teaching the basic strokes before any letters are introduced is vital to handwriting success.
 If a student cannot make an isolated basic stroke correctly on paper, why would we assume he or she can combine several different strokes to make letters and words?

 Knowledge of the basic strokes also contributes to letter recognition and reading success.
 Research on handwriting and the brain shows that the brain recognizes letters based on their component parts (the basic strokes).
 The physical act of writing by hand activates the brain to recognize each series of strokes as a specific letter.
 The brain will then recall this information every time a person reads or writes something.

 Here are a few tips for teaching students basic strokes for the first time:

 Teach one stroke at a time.
 Focus on one basic stroke at a time and be sure students have mastered each stroke before moving on to the next.

 Show examples.
 Make sure students have proper models of the basic strokes to reference as they practice.
 Handwriting workbooks should have a section in the beginning that covers the basic strokes.
 If you aren’t using workbooks, make sure you use worksheets that show proper models.
-Alphabet wall charts are also a great classroom reference for students.
+Alphabet wall posters are also a great classroom reference for students.